 - An offering that covers all the bases

 - A cybersecurity solution at a price they can afford

 However, your clients need more than just a solution they can turn on.
 They need to gain cybersecurity knowledge and expertise from you so that, together, you can protect their business from any vulnerabilities.

 Is your stack missing pieces that your clients need?
-Watch our recent webinar to learn about the keys to redefining your cybersecurity stack.
+Watch this webinar to learn about the keys to redefining your cybersecurity stack.

 In order to offer the best cybersecurity solution to your clients, you need to understand how a data breach would affect your client’s business and their customers.
 By asking the following questions, you are helping to create a vested interest in security and how it relates to their overall success:

 - What do you consider your biggest cyber threats to be?

 - What would happen if you came in tomorrow and everything was encrypted/ransomed?